ohjay/cspy/README.md

 ```

 Constructors for common constraints, such as uniqueness (where no two variables can have the same value)
 have been predefined in `common_constraints`.
-Each constraint constructor takes in a list of variable names
+Each constraint constructor accepts its own arguments,
-(and sometimes additional constraint-specific keyword args).
-Accordingly, once imported
-(via `from cspy.common_constraints import <NAME>`), one of these constructors can be used to create a constraint
+generally involving a collection of variable names, and creates a constraint (sometimes multiple).
-by then calling `<NAME>(var_names, **kwargs)`.
-At the time of writing,
-supported constraint constructors (+ signatures) include
+At the time of writing, supported constraint constructors (+ signatures) include

 - `uniqueness(var_names)`
 - `inequality(name0, name1)`